Jayeshbn/MiniProjects/README.md

 # jayesh
-projects based on html, css and js
+projects based on html, css, js, bootstrap and react